chrokh/lit/README.md

     Use --limit=N to limit the number of queries to N.

   lit add [<tag>+]
     Add new tag to the list of available tags.
-    Separate tags with spaces to add multiple tags at once.
+Separate with spaces.

   lit browse [--tag] [--save]
     Browse and tag documents.